drummer1992/sito/README.md

-# Tak
+# Sito

-Tak is a JavaScript lightweight schema validator built without any dependencies.
+Sito is a JavaScript lightweight schema validator built without any dependencies.
 The API is heavily inspired by [Yup](https://github.com/jquense/yup).

 ## Usage